skanehira/docui/wiki.md

 - Image
 Selected image id.

+- Attach
+If you want to attach contaienr, please input `y`.

 - Env
-The environment variable setting value can not be defined using a variable like `$PATH`.
+The environment variable setting value can be defined by variables like `$ PATH`.
+In that case, we will obtain the value from the OS environment variable.
-If you want to add multiple environment variables,
-Please input as below.
+If you want to add multiple environment variables, please input as below.

 ```
-GOPATH=~/go,GOBIN=~/go/bin
+GOPATH=~/go,GOBIN=~/go/bin,PATH=$PATH
 ```

 - Cmd